DeLightFi/docs/docs/concepts/morphine.md

 ---

 Morphine is a non-custodial, permissionless, undercollateralized money market protocol on Starknet that empowers users in their DeFi journey by providing low-risk, attractive APY lending opportunities and a comprehensive toolkit for active management.
-With features like composable leverage, composable automation, and seamless integration across a range of DeFi products, Morphine seamlessly integrates the advantages of both centralized exchanges and DeFi, providing an intuitive, user-friendly experience while harnessing the full potential of decentralized finance.
+With features like composable leverage, composable automation, and seamless integration across a range of DeFi products, Morphine integrates the advantages of both centralized exchanges and DeFi, providing an intuitive, user-friendly experience while harnessing the full potential of decentralized finance.

 A first version has been released on Testnet goerli 2.